karizmaquiroz/SWE3643Project/README.md

 # Environment
 This project was completed using JetBrains IDE Rider.
 To do a similar project:

 1) Install Git and use .Net8

  2) Download Rider to your console.
 Make sure Rider is operational when starting.

   3) For this project create a Calculator Logic and a Calculator Logic Unit Test.
    		- These should be located in the same root repository and file.
 However, these two projects are to be seperated from each other.
      		- The Calculator Logic will hold the mathimatical operation for the Calculator Logic project, while the Calculator Logic Unit Test project will reference the CalculatorLogic module.

 4) Once you finished the consoles project push your work to github.com.
 This helps to save your work if you were to lose the files on your machine.

-       5) Access your command line
+5) Access your command line.
 	On a machine that uses Windows, you open the "Start" menu and type "cmd" and click "Command Prompt".
 When first doing this make sure Git is installed by entering git --version.

-For my project, I used Windows 11.
+Please Note: For my project, I used Windows 11.

 To configure PlayWrite for end-to-end testing:
 	1. For Windows consoles download playwrite.